 Taiwanese 3Q mooncakes

 “Q” or “QQ” is a way of denoting texture.
-In Taiwan, Q is a sought-after texture that means a dish has a desirable bounciness (similar to what may be experienced from well-prepared tapioca pearls in a bubble tea drink).
+In Taiwan, Q is a sought-after texture that means a dish has a desirable bounciness (similar to well-prepared tapioca pearls in a bubble tea drink).
 3Q Taiwanese mooncakes are named for the “Q” textured mochi that, along with red bean paste, pork floss and salted egg yolk, is wrapped in flaky pastry.

 Amour Desserts

-Er Rin Tan started making mooncakes when she immigrated from Malaysia to Australia in 2008 and struggled to find the high-quality mooncakes she was used to seeing back home.
-Tan’s Amour Desserts sells snow-skin mooncakes, Cantonese lotus seed paste and salted egg yolk mooncakes and is one of the only businesses in Melbourne selling Taiwanese 3Q mooncakes.
+Er Rin Tan started making mooncakes when she emigrated from Malaysia to Australia in 2008 and struggled to find the high-quality mooncakes she was used to seeing back home.
+Tan’s Amour Desserts sells all kinds of mooncakes including snow-skin and Cantonese-style cakes with lotus seed paste and salted egg yolk.
+It’s also one of the only places in Melbourne where you can get Taiwanese 3Q mooncakes.